makersacademy/chitter-challenge/README.md

 20 examples, 0 failures, 100% Coverage

 1. So that I can let people know what I am doing,
-  I want to post a message (peep) to chitter :white_check_mark
+  I want to post a message (peep) to chitter :white_check_mark:

 2. So that I can see what others are saying,
-  I want to see all peeps in reverse chronological order :white_check_mark
+  I want to see all peeps in reverse chronological order :white_check_mark:

-3. So that I can better appreciate the context of a peep I want to see the time at which it was made :white_check_mark
+3. So that I can better appreciate the context of a peep I want to see the time at which it was made :white_check_mark:

 4. So that I can post messages on Chitter as me,
-  I want to sign up for Chitter :white_check_mark
+  I want to sign up for Chitter :white_check_mark:

 5. So that only I can post messages on Chitter as me, I want to log in to Chitter,
-    Happy path: user has correct credentials :white_check_mark Unhappy path 1: user has incorrect email :white_check_mark Unhappy path 2: user has incorrect password :white_check_mark
+    Happy path: user has correct credentials :white_check_mark:
+    Unhappy path 1: user has incorrect email :white_check_mark:
+    Unhappy path 2: user has incorrect password :white_check_mark:

-6. So that I can avoid others posting messages on Chitter as me I want to log out of Chitter :white_check_mark
+6. So that I can avoid others posting messages on Chitter as me I want to log out of Chitter :white_check_mark:

 DatabaseConnection
   .setup
-    should respond with 1 argument :white_check_mark
+    should respond with 1 argument :white_check_mark:
-    should establish a connection with a given database :white_check_mark .query
+    should establish a connection with a given database :white_check_mark:
+  .query
-    should respond with 1 argument :white_check_mark
+    should respond with 1 argument :white_check_mark:
-    should execute the query string :white_check_mark
+    should execute the query string :white_check_mark:

 Peep
   .create
-    should insert into peeps table and return an instance of a Peep :white_check_mark should return nil if no user_id is nil :white_check_mark .all
+    should insert into peeps table and return an instance of a Peep :white_check_mark: should return nil if no user_id is nil :white_check_mark:
+  .all
-    should return all peeps in the peeps table :white_check_mark
+    should return all peeps in the peeps table :white_check_mark:

 User
   .create
-    should insert a user into users table and return an instance of a User :white_check_mark hashes the password using BCrypt :white_check_mark .find
+    should insert a user into users table and return an instance of a User :white_check_mark: hashes the password using BCrypt :white_check_mark:
+  .find
-    should return a specific user, by id, from the users table in an instance :white_check_mark of a User
+    should return a specific user, by id, from the users table in an instance :white_check_mark: of a User
-    should return nil if user_id is nil :white_check_mark
+    should return nil if user_id is nil :white_check_mark:

   .authenticate
-    should return a user if the user details match an existing user :white_check_mark
+    should return a user if the user details match an existing user :white_check_mark:

 ## How to use?